dij0s/PETAL/thesis/bachelor_thesis.typ

 At this point, the user's request has been answered and the system is ready to receive a new request, refining the proposed energy planning.

-This concludes the design and implementation of the AI agent responsible for energy planning.
+This concludes the design and development of the AI solution.
+Together, the different components form a robust, multi-agent system that breaks down complex energy planning into smaller, more accessible tasks.

-#highlight("TODO: conclusion plus longue jsp")
+The following section details the implementation choices for the web interface.

 === Web Interface